suit-wg/suit-mti/draft-ietf-suit-mti.md

 * Streaming decryption must be supported.
 Therefore, there is no difference between AEAD and plaintext hash verification.
 * Out-of-order decryption must be supported.
 Therefore, we must use a stream cipher that supports random access.
 * There are no chosen plaintext attacks: the plaintext is authenticated prior to encryption.
-* Content Encryption Keys MUST be used to encrypt only once.
+* Content Encryption Keys must be used to encrypt only once.
 See {{I-D.ietf-suit-firmware-encryption}}.

 As a result of these mitigating circumstances, AES-CTR is the most appropriate cipher for typical software/firmware delivery scenarios.